 Engagement rings — some people love them, some people hate them, but not every couple expects them.
 You can propose without a ring.
-Getting engaged is about deciding that you and your partner want to spend the rest of your lives together.
-That decision does not need to come with a ring, or anything else.
+Getting engaged is about deciding that you and your partner (AKA your soon-to-be fiance!) want to spend the rest of your lives together.
+That decision does not need to come with a piece of jewelry in a ring box—or anything else, for that matter.
 Any proposal that ends in a decision to get married is great.

 Nonetheless, the engagement ring has become the symbolic object of impending marriages everywhere.
-So what should you do if you’re planning to propose, but don’t want an engagement ring to be part of the moment?
+So what should you do if you’re planning to propose, but don’t want an engagement ring to be part of the moment—whether because you want a low maintenance proposal, you want to propose with another piece of jewelry, or rings simply aren’t your partners style?
 The Zola team is here to walk you through the process.

 Engagement rings are a big social signifier of being engaged, and some people don’t feel properly engaged unless they have a ring to show for it.
 You want to make sure your partner is on board with the idea of a marriage proposal without a wedding ring.
 You don’t want the absence of the ring to be the focus of your proposal.
 Even if the two of you generally forgo conventional wedding traditions, people can be surprisingly attached to engagement rings.
 Before you plan your proposal, check-in with your partner to gauge their general feelings about rings.